Akif9748/akf-forum/README.md

 * [Camroku](https://github.com/Camroku) - Made stylesheets

 ## To Do (Backend, bug fixes) :
-- Better method for params in URL.
-Router, or etc.
 - Middleware.
 For logged in etc.
-- Page template.
-(Not onlt module.exports) config, file, etc.
 - Better error codes, example 400 for bad request
 - Ratelimit
 - Database change.
 (To MongoDB)